FontysVenlo/codestripper/README.md

 - `is_valid`: whether the tag is valid
 - `execute`: handle the text for this tag

-`RangeTag`s work in the following way:
+`RangeTag` work in the following way:

 - `RangeOpenTag`: Specifies the open regex and handles the opening line.
 Defines the type of parent it belongs to (so that the tokenizer can match open and close tag)
 - `RangeCloseTag`: Specifies the close regex and handles the closing line.
 Defines the type of parent it belongs to (so that the tokenizer can match open and close tag)